miguelgonpam/VM-i386-32bit/README.md

 ```
 sudo apt install libcapstone-dev
 ```
-`Capstone`library allows to disassemble i386 bytecode.
+`Capstone` library allows to disassemble i386 bytecode.

 ## Compiling your own 32bit i386 programs
-In order to compile i386 legacy programs (without i686 instructions), we cant use gcc-multilib and the -m32 flag, so we are going to use a cross-compiler.
+In order to compile i386 legacy programs (without i686 instructions), we cant use gcc-multilib and the -m32 flag, because it would include i686 instructions, so we are going to use a cross-compiler.
 We can obtain a cross-compiler using the [Musl-cross-make project](https://github.com/richfelker/musl-cross-make).
 Musl is a light implementation for the standard libc.
 First we need to create a `config.mak` file and write the following lines.
 Output folder could be any folder.
 ```